microsoft/Omex/docs/Microsoft.Omex.Gating/GatingTutorial.md

 ## Usage scenarios

 For each gate defined in the XML configuration you'd create a class containing the appropriate definitions.
-This can be done using the `gategen` tool.
+This can be done using the [`GateGen` tool](https://github.com/microsoft/Omex/tree/master/src/CodeGenerators/GateGen).

 Any class whose behaviour depends on gates will take `GateContext` in its constructor.
 Then you can use `GateExtensions.PerformAction(gate, Action)` on the context like an If statement.